COLON CANCER

 Symptoms

-• A change in bowel habits, such as diarrhea, constipation, or narrowing of the stool, that lasts for more than a few days
+• A persistent change in bowel habits (diarrhea, constipation, or narrowing of stool)

-• Rectal bleeding with bright red blood
+• Rectal bleeding or bright red blood

-• Blood in the stool, which might make the stool look dark brown or black
+• Blood in the stool, causing stools to appear dark brown or black

 • Unintended weight loss